ebuchman/blog/content/posts/coins-history.md

 that occurred in means of commerce, epitomized by the rise of the Italians and the ways they conducted business.
-The central pivot of the European commercial revolution were the Fairs of Champagne, which the Italians had been frequenting already in the 12th c, but which rose to new importance as a roundevouz point across all European trade.
+The central pivot of the European commercial revolution were the Fairs of Champagne, which the Italians had been frequenting already in the 12th c, but which rose to new importance as a rendezvous point across all European trade.
 It was here that new credit instruments, like the Bills of Exchange, appear to have become more widespread, facilitating the conduct of commerce from afar.
-The role of paper in monetary affairs was greatly facilitated by the arrival of Hindu-Arabic numerals and bookkeeping in Italy, from at least the time of Fibonnaci's great book of 1202, if not earlier.
+The role of paper in monetary affairs was greatly facilitated by the arrival of Hindu-Arabic numerals and bookkeeping in Italy, from at least the time of Fibonacci's great book of 1202, if not earlier.
 Bookkeeping would also lead to the rise of deposit banking, providing new means to expand the money supply on the ledgers of banks.